 - Extends roaming to the enterprise Wi-Fi owner

 - Augments mobile network coverage, capacity and reach

-Using well-established building blocks (Wi-Fi Alliance Passpoint, WBA WRIX roaming, IEEE RCOI and Iana certificate-based roaming) the WBA is now creating the methods for establishing and enforcing standards that will scale Wi-Fi roaming, exponentially.
+Using well-established building blocks (Wi-Fi Alliance Passpoint, WBA WRIX roaming, IEEE RCOI and Iana certificate-based roaming) the WBA is now creating methods for establishing and enforcing standards that will scale Wi-Fi roaming, exponentially.

-Policy and security are central to the OpenRoaming framework the operators decide at which locations they wish to offload mobile traffic and venues can decide which operator or IDP (Identity Provider) may allow its users to access the Wi-Fi.
+Policy and security are central to the WBA OpenRoaming framework the operators decide at which locations they wish to offload mobile traffic and venues can decide which operator or IDP (Identity Provider) may allow its users to access the Wi-Fi.
 This uses certificate-based roaming (PKI) and RadSec to enable the scaling of a multitude of venues to participate securely.

 COVID 5G rethink?